Parks, gardens and open spaces - Sutcliffe Park

 - Park rules

 The park is accessible to wheelchair users, and has two 'RADAR' gates.
 These are in Tudway Road at the northeast corner of the park, and Eltham Road on the southern perimeter.

 Find further disabled access information at the DisabledGo: https://www.disabledgo.com/access-guide/royal-borough-of-greenwich/sutcliffe-park-2

 The park is situated on Eltham Road, at the junction with Kidbrooke Park Road.
 Buses 321, 122 and B16 pass the park and bus 160 runs nearby.
 The nearest train station is Kidbrooke, on the Bexleyheath line (north of the park).
 Limited parking is available on Eltham Road.

 The park is named after Mr J Sutcliffe, a former Royal Borough of Greenwich engineer.

 The athletics track, home to the famous Cambridge Harriers Athletics Club, was constructed in the 1950s.
 It has recently been refurbished and is now one of the best tracks in south London.
 More information about the Sutcliffe Park athletics track is available on the Better website:

-Meetings are held locally every two months, and advertised on the friends' noticeboard in the park.
-Please contact the secretary for details.
+- Meetings are held locally every two months, and advertised on the friends' noticeboard in the park.